-Michael was named a Rising Star by SuperLawyers for 2021, a distinction awarded to only the top 2.5% of all lawyers in Minnesota under the age of 40.
+Michael has been named a Rising Star by SuperLawyers for 2021, 2022, and 2023, a distinction awarded to only the top 2.5% of all lawyers in Minnesota under the age of 40.

 Michael is a graduate of Cretin-Derham Hall and went on to study political science and history at Saint John’s University, graduating summa cum laude, Phi Beta Kappa, All-College Honors, with distinction in political science, successfully defending an Honors Thesis regarding the objective measurement of judicial activism.